andyl/vagrant_base/README.md

 - you can move your VM between desktop and datacenter
 - you can run many independent VMs on a production host

-Your VM can be pre-loaded with language runtimes (Ruby, NodeJS, Python), editors (vim), databases (SqLite, Postgres, Redis), etc.
+We provide a set of VM images that are pre-loaded with language runtimes (Ruby, NodeJS, Python), editors (vim), databases (SqLite, Postgres, Redis), etc.  The machine images are extensible and customizable.

 This tooling is optimized for research and development.
 For high-volume production, use performance-oriented tools like KVM / Firecracker / Docker.

-## Ansible Customization
+## Ansible for Provisioning

-To really understand how everything fits together, get familiar with the [Ansible Roles](https://github.com/andyl/x-ansible) repo, the playbooks under the `ANSIBLE` directory, and the roles for installing software components.
+Machine provisioning is done with [Ansible][ans].
+Study the [Ansible Roles][anx] repo, the playbooks under the `ANSIBLE` directory, and the roles for installing software components.

 The Ansible provisioner will create a read-only copy of the `ANSIBLE` directory in your working directory.  (the same directory that holds the `Vagrantfile`)